abdulbahajaj/shopifyShopChallenge/README.md

 ## It supports the following queries.

-### Retrieves all products regardless of whether or not there is available inventory.e
+### Retrieves all products regardless of whether or not there is available inventory.
 ```graphql
 {
 	allProducts(availableOnly: false) {